Microsoft Teams and Google calendar

 Further Automation

-Once you get used to operating Yoom, try arranging the flow to make it more user-friendly. <span class="mark-yellow">Not only Google Meet, but you can also set up meetings using Zoom and other tools by utilizing branching, and receive notifications when an event is created.</span>
+<span class="mark-yellow">Not only Google Meet, but you can also set up meetings with Zoom by using branching, and receive notifications when a schedule is created.</span>

 Create a Specified Meeting URL

-<span class="mark-yellow">Depending on the counterpart, you might use tools like Zoom instead of Google Meet for meetings.</span>
+<span class="mark-yellow">Depending on the person, you may use tools like Zoom instead of Google Meet for meetings.</span>

 If the word "Zoom" appears in the message content of Microsoft Teams, you can create a Zoom meeting.
-By flexibly changing the response according to the counterpart, further improvement in work efficiency can be expected!

-Note that branching is a feature available in plans above the mini plan.
-In the case of the free plan, the flow bot you have set will result in an error, so please be careful.
-Paid plans offer a two-week free trial, during which you can use the branching feature.
+Note that branching is a feature available in the Mini Plan and above.
+In the case of the Free Plan, the flow bot set will result in an error, so please be careful.

-You can notify Microsoft Teams again when an event is registered in the calendar.
-When an event is created in Google Calendar, the Google Meet URL set can be automatically retrieved, which seems to help prevent omissions.
+When a schedule is created in Google Calendar, you can automatically obtain the Google Meet URL set, which seems to help prevent omissions.

 Other Automation Examples Using Microsoft Teams and Google Calendar